Oil up nearly 2% to multi-year highs on demand expectations

 The Fed is getting ready to debate how and when to start tapering a massive asset-purchase program that helped to support the U.S. economy during the pandemic.

 Reporting by Stephanie Kelly in New York; Additional reporting by Ahmad Ghaddar in London and Aaron Sheldrick in Tokyo.
-Editing by Marguerita Choy and Barbara Lewis
+Editing by Marguerita Choy and Alistair Bell

 Our Standards: The Thomson Reuters Trust Principles.